awslabs/multi-az-workshop/content/lab-4/index.en.md

 ![alb-during-zonal-shift](/static/alb-during-zonal-shift.png)

-We can see that `use2-az1` has lower request count and lower processed bytes metrics than the other AZs.
+We can see that `use2-az1` has a lower request count and lower processed bytes metrics than the other AZs.
 This is because it's no longer processing the regional requests from the canary, which is what's also causing the higher request rate and increased processed bytes in the other AZs.
-There is still some traffic being sent to the AZ all the time from the canary that's targeting the AZ specific endpoint.
-Zonal shift doesn't impact this access, just the routing to the impacted AZ through the regional ALB DNS record.
+There is a canary still testing the zonal endpoint where the impact is occuring, so you'll always see some traffic being sent to the AZ.
+This can help us determine when the impact ends.

 ## Recover the environment
 Navigate back to the FIS console and find the experiment you started.
 Click *`Stop experiment`* to end the experiment.